dgroomes/javascript-playground/npm-library/animals-library/README.md

 Follow these instructions to build the `animals-library` distribution:

 1. Use NPM version 8.5.5 or later
-2. Build the library distribution:
+2. Package the library distribution:
    * ```shell
      npm pack
      ```